-17 As of February 3, 2020, all civil cases previously assigned to Judge O'Neill, and all newly filed cases that will be assigned to his future replacement, will be unassigned.
-Those cases will bear the designation 18 "NONE" as the assigned district judge and will continue to bear the initials of the assigned magistrate judge.
-19 Until new judges arrive, the undersigned will preside as the district judge in the cases so designated.
-Judge 20 21 O'Neill's chambers staff have remained in place since his departure from the court.
-Accordingly, his 22 remaining staff will continue to work on the cases bearing the "NONE" designation and Courtroom Deputy 23 Irma Munoz (559-499-5682; imunoz@caed.uscourts.gov) will continue to be the contact person with respect to any questions regarding those cases.
-Proposed orders in those cases are to be sent to 24
+As of February 3, 2020, all civil cases previously assigned to Judge O'Neill, and all newly filed cases that will be assigned to his future replacement, will be unassigned.
+Those cases will bear the designation "NONE" as the assigned district judge and will continue to bear the initials of the assigned magistrate judge.
+Until new judges arrive, the undersigned will preside as the district judge in the cases so designated.
+Judge O'Neill's chambers staff will remain in place for seven months following his departure from the court.
+Accordingly, his remaining staff will continue to work on the cases bearing the "NONE" designation and Courtroom Deputy Irma Munoz (559-499-5682; imunoz@caed.uscourts.gov) will continue to be the contact person with respect to any questions regarding those cases.
+Proposed orders in those cases are to be sent to noneorders@caed.uscourts.gov.
+Finally, any hearings or trials before the undersigned in cases bearing the "NONE" designation will continue to be held in Judge O'Neill's former courtroom, Courtroom #4 on the 7th Floor at 2500 Tulare Street in Fresno, California.

-In short, a Senior District Judge is one who has retired from regular active service, usually based on age and length of service, but continues to preside over cases of a nature and in an amount as described in 28 U.S.C. § 371(e).
+2 In short, a Senior District Judge is one who has retired from regular active service, usually based on age and length of service, but continues to preside over cases of a nature and in an amount as described in 28 U.S.C. § 371(e).
 A Senior District Judge taking inactive status is one who has ceased to perform such work.